The La Jolla Lunch: My First Keeper Levy Experience

 Understanding Commercial vs. Consumer Debt

 Consumer debt includes personal, family, or household obligations, while commercial debt arises from business-to-business transactions.
 Consumer collections are regulated by the Fair Debt Collection Practices Act (FDCPA) and the Rosenthal Fair Debt Collection Practices Act (RFDCPA).
-Commercial collections, however, rely on contract law and the California Commercial Code.
+Commercial collections, by contrast, typically rely on contract law, guaranty enforcement, and the California Commercial Code.

 The Rosenthal Act’s Commercial Debt Expansion Begins July 2025